jdcloudcom/en/documentation/Big-Data-&-Analytics/Data-Compute/Pricing/Billing-Rules.md

 ### Reserved computing resource (please contact customer service to turn on)

-When user steadily runs business on the data computing service, it is recommended to adopt use mode of reserved computing resource to save more costs.
+When user steadily runs business on the Data Compute, it is recommended to adopt use mode of reserved computing resource to save more costs.
 Formula for billing: cost of reserved computing resource=lease duration*number of configuration nodes*unit price.
 The price is as below:

 | Node configuration | CPU (core) |  Memory (GB) | Unit price (RMB/node/day) |